veltzer/myworld-php/myheb/readme.txt

 in it so mixed posts will be turned into RTL.

 Ideas for future improvement:
-- each post will have a tag that tells this plugin whether to process it or not.
+- each post will have a tag that tells this plugin whether to reverse it or not.

 == Installation ==